EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

 ### Creating an invitation

-You can find the user sharing menu can be opened from the top bar, click on **User sharing -> Open user sharing menu**
+The User sharing menu can be opened from the top bar, click on **User sharing -> Open user sharing menu**

 ![user sharing menu](notebooks-user-sharing.png)